fluid-project/handbook.floeproject.org/src/documents/AccessibilityPrinciples.md

 The W3C develops web-related standards, the best known of which is probably HTML.
 The W3C process attempts to ensure accessibility is considered in all of its standards; in addition, several accessibility-focused standards have been produced.
 These are:

-* <a class="link-external" rel="nofollow" href="http://www.w3.org/WAI/intro/aria">Accessible Rich Internet Applications (ARIA)</a>: defines a technology for making dynamic web applications more accessible.
+* <a href="http://www.w3.org/WAI/intro/aria" class="link-external" rel="nofollow">Accessible Rich Internet Applications (ARIA)</a>: defines a technology for making dynamic web applications more accessible.
-* <a class="link-external" rel="nofollow" href="http://www.w3.org/TR/WCAG20/">Web Content Accessibility Guidelines (WCAG)</a>: guidelines for creating accessible web sites.
+* <a href="http://www.w3.org/TR/WCAG20/" class="link-external" rel="nofollow">Web Content Accessibility Guidelines (WCAG)</a>: guidelines for creating accessible web sites.
-* <a class="link-external" rel="nofollow" href="http://www.w3.org/TR/WAI-AUTOOLS/">Authoring Tool Accessibility (ATAG)</a>: guidelines for developing authoring tools that encourage and support authors to create accessible web sites.
+* <a href="http://www.w3.org/TR/WAI-AUTOOLS/" class="link-external" rel="nofollow">Authoring Tool Accessibility (ATAG)</a>: guidelines for developing authoring tools that encourage and support authors to create accessible web sites.
-* <a class="link-external" rel="nofollow" href="http://www.w3.org/WAI/intro/uaag.php">User Agent Accessibility Guidelines (UAAG)</a>: guidelines for developers of browsers, media players, etc. that facilitate accessible use.
+* <a href="http://www.w3.org/WAI/intro/uaag.php" class="link-external" rel="nofollow">User Agent Accessibility Guidelines (UAAG)</a>: guidelines for developers of browsers, media players, etc. that facilitate accessible use.

 Floe also works with:
-* <a class="link-external" rel="nofollow" href="http://www.imsglobal.org/accessibility/">IMS Global Learning Consortium</a>: Floe has been involved with ensuring inclusive design considerations are part of IMS Standards and has led the AccessForAll standard development.
+* <a href="http://www.imsglobal.org/accessibility/" class="link-external" rel="nofollow">IMS Global Learning Consortium</a>: Floe has been involved with ensuring inclusive design considerations are part of IMS Standards and has led the AccessForAll standard development.
-* <a class="link-external" rel="nofollow" href="http://www.iso.org/iso/catalogue_detail?csnumber=41521">International Organization for Standardization (ISO)</a>: Floe has been most involved with the development of ISO/IEC 24751 Individualized adaptability and accessibility in e-learning, education and training, which is based on the IMS AccessForAll standard.
+* <a href="http://www.iso.org/iso/catalogue_detail?csnumber=41521" class="link-external" rel="nofollow">International Organization for Standardization (ISO)</a>: Floe has been most involved with the development of ISO/IEC 24751 Individualized adaptability and accessibility in e-learning, education and training, which is based on the IMS AccessForAll standard.